The above question can be answered in several ways.

 - If our electricity - or even just our broadband - fails, we have serious problems.

-A second major factor was Ministers' determination to delegate politically contentious decision-making .
+A second major factor has been ministers' determination to delegate politically contentious decision-making .
 It was much better, they concluded, to have such decisions taken by apolitical experts who were willing to think long term and well beyond the electoral cycle.
-Crucially, too, it meant that Ministers could avoid blame when energy prices rose, or patients were refused access to expensive medicines.
+Crucially, too, it meant that ministers could avoid blame when energy prices rose, or patients were refused access to expensive medicines.

 My web page on the independence and accountability of regulators discusses this area in greater depth.

-The third (though probably less important) factor was that Ministers have in recent years found that regulation saves public money and so reduces tax rates.
+Ministers have also found that regulation saves public money and so reduces tax rates.
 A large proportion of UK tax administration is carried out by employers via PAYE, and they also collect student loans and administer many sickness benefits.
-It is also cheaper - and probably more effective, to introduce regulations than to spend money on campaigns to change consumer or business behavior.
+It is also cheaper - and probably more effective - to introduce regulations than to spend money on campaigns if you want to change consumer or business behavior.